xiaoiver/infinite-canvas-tutorial/__tests__/browser/README.md

 ## Commit checks

-`pnpm test:tooling` verifies that ESLint actually checks TypeScript, TSX, and Vue, understands their runtime globals, and excludes generated and vendored files.
+`pnpm test:tooling` verifies that ESLint actually checks TypeScript, TSX, and Vue, understands their runtime globals, and excludes generated, cached, and vendored files.
 The application in `packages/app` retains its own ESLint configuration.
-Running `pnpm lint` audits the remaining repository, including historical violations;
-the commit hook checks changed files.
+`pnpm lint` checks the remaining repository with zero warnings allowed; CI runs the same command, while the commit hook checks changed files.

 Normal commits check every staged matching file.
 During a merge, the hook checks staged files that differ from the incoming `MERGE_HEAD`, including conflict